Generic selectors

 A very common offense is false teachings that entice brethren away from God’s truth.
 Another is slander or spreading gossip.
 This can cause us to harbor wrong thoughts and feelings toward someone we might not even know.
 How many times have we heard gossip about someone, only to finally get to know the person and hear quite a different story?
 The gossip poisons our view, and maybe even prejudices us, such that we can have evil thoughts against someone we might not even know.
 Worst of all, even if it was based upon fact, what if the victim has already repented?
 The gossip is just perpetuating the memory of it even though God has forgiven the person.

 When it comes to resisting temptations, we have the example of Jesus Christ.
-Notice Hebrews 4:15, “For we do not have a high priest [Jesus Christ] who cannot empathize with our weaknesses, but one Who was tempted in all things according to the likeness of our own temptations; yet He was without sin.
+Notice Hebrews 4:15, “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.

 Avoiding the usual negative emotions of anger and resentment when an offense occurs is the best way to successfully resist the temptation of an offense.
 The trap, snare, or stumblingblock of the offense presents every person with the choice to either avoid sin or to commit sin.
 Therefore, when someone causes an offense, it is up to us to recognize the temptation and choose whether or not we avoid it.
 How does a Christian do this?
 One powerful tool is prayer:

-LUKE 11:4 And forgive us our sins, as we ourselves also forgive everyone who is indebted to us; and lead us not into temptation [of offenses], but rescue us from the evil one.
+LUKE 11: 4 And forgive us our sins, for we also forgive everyone who is indebted to us.
+And do not lead us into temptation [of offenses], but deliver us from the evil one.”

 So, is it possible to commit an offense without sinning?
 In other words, can someone cause an offense even if they are not breaking any of God’s Laws?
 This is where things become a little more complicated.

-1 CORINTHIANS 8:7-12 However, not all have this knowledge.
-But some, with consciousness of the idol, until now eat it as a thing sacrificed to an idol, and their conscience, being weak, is defiled.
-8 But meat does not commend us to God; for we do not have any spiritual advantage if we eat, nor do we come short spiritually if we do not eat.
-9 But beware, lest this freedom of yours becomes a stumblingblock to those who are weak.
-10 For if anyone sees you, who have knowledge, sitting to eat in an idol-temple, will not his weak conscience be emboldened so as to cause him to eat things sacrificed to idols?
-11 And will the weak brother, for whom Christ died, perish on account of your knowledge?
-12 Now when you sin against the brethren and wound their weak consciences in this way, you are sinning against Christ.
+1 CORINTHIANS 8:7-12 However, there is not in everyone that knowledge; for some, with consciousness of the idol, until now eat it as a thing offered to an idol; and their conscience, being weak, is defiled.
+8 But food does not commend us to God; for neither if we eat are we the better, nor if we do not eat are we the worse.
+9 But beware lest somehow this liberty of yours become a stumbling block to those who are weak.
+10 For if anyone sees you who have knowledge eating in an idol’s temple, will not the conscience of him who is weak be emboldened to eat those things offered to idols?
+11 And because of your knowledge shall the weak brother perish, for whom Christ died?
+12 But when you thus sin against the brethren, and wound their weak conscience, you sin against Christ.

 So how do we apply this in our lives?
 First, understand that the situation in 1 Corinthians 8 is dealing with two brothers in Christ.
 Ideally, we will always regard each other with agape love.
 Notice:

-EPHESIANS 4:15-16 But holding the truth in love, may in all things grow up into Him Who is the Head, even Christ 16 From Whom all the body, fitly framed and compacted together by that which every joint supplies, according to its inner working in the measure of each individual part, is making the increase of the body unto the edifying of itself in love.
+EPHESIANS 4:15-16 but, speaking the truth in love, may grow up in all things into Him who is the head–Christ– 16 from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.

 We are to edify one another with the truth, but doing it with God’s love.
 Does this mean we avoid speaking the truth so we do not “offend” someone?
 Absolutely not, but it should be done with wisdom, humility, and love.